rankutah/blog/sites/rank-utah/posts/link-building-strategy-utah.md

 For local searches Google provides local results.
 Goole's goal is to provide the most relevant results for your search.
 Links from local businesses and organizations within your community show your web page is an authority, for the keywords it covers, within your community.

-## Rank Utah's Link Building Services
+## Clear Presence Link Building Services

 ### Help Businesses Get Directory Listings (Citations)